Tecnosamba21/SamPad/README.md

 3. Then, select *View raw*
 4. When the download become finished execute the installer
 5. Follow the steps of the installer
-6. Now you've SamPad installed in your computer!😁
+6. Now you've got SamPad installed in your computer!😁

 ### Install Using `git`: